 Gene Hackman enjoys life here.
-The Oscar-winning actor has lived in Santa Fe with his wife, Betsy, since 1991.
+The 93-year-old Oscar-winning actor has lived in Santa Fe with his wife, Betsy, since 1991.

-Ali McGraw, the actor best known for “Love Story,” also lives here, moving to Santa Fe 25 years ago after her house in Malibu burned down.
+Ali McGraw, the actor best known for “Love Story,” also lives here, moving to Santa Fe about 25 years ago after her house in Malibu burned down.

 And actor Robert Redford owns a 250-acre ranch outside Santa Fe.

 Out of Santa Fe, we turn southward to begin a long drive through the middle of New Mexico.